TrainWeb.org Facebook Page

 Map: Ba 37 A 7 Topographic Maps

 This right of way dates to the 1830s as part of the Baltimore and Port Deposit inlet Rail Road (B&PD) chartered to build from Baltimore to the Susquehanna.
-The B&PD built little if anything before in 1836 being reorganized into the Philadelphia, Wilmington & Baltimore RR (PW&B).
-PW&B built southwest from the Susquehanna River to Baltimore, meaning this arch likely dates to the late 1830s.
+The B&PD built little if anything before, in 1836, being reorganized into the Philadelphia, Wilmington & Baltimore RR (PW&B).
+PW&B built southwest from the Susquehanna River to Baltimore, meaning this arch likely dates to soon after the reorganization.
 It is the oldest stone arch survivor I have found along the line.
-It was widened about 1930 to carry more tracks via the addition of a concrete arch on its inlet side (right).
+It was widened about 1930 to carry more tracks via the addition of a concrete arch on its inlet side (shown at right).
 The concrete strips and larger rubble on left probably shore up erosion.

 The masonry skill demonstrated here is not as refined as in B&O's stone arches of the same period.
 B&O emphasized, some would say overemphasized, stonework engineering and architecture possibly because the company's organizers were Freemasons.